marcellejs/marcelle/docs/api/components.md

 }): MobileNet;
 ```

-The mobilenet module can be used both as a classification model and as a feature extractor.
+The mobileNet component can be used both as a classification model and as a feature extractor.
 It is based on [Tensorflow.js's Mobilenet implementation](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet).
 For feature extraction, the `.process()` method can be used to get the embeddings from an input image.

 #### Parameters